Ahantya/Ahantya/README.md

 [Velo](coming soon) - An app (in Python?) that will allow a student to help organize their schoolwork, give reminders on upcoming assignments, check courses to choose from the upcoming year, and more.

-[ComplexKanBan](https://github.com/Ahantya/complexkanban-Ahantya) - A C++ Library created from Scratch that can be used for complex numbers with over 30 ish methods and objects, organized in multiple files with comments.
+[Complex KanBan](https://github.com/Ahantya/complexkanban-Ahantya) - A C++ Library created from Scratch that can be used for complex numbers with over 30 ish methods and objects, organized in multiple files with comments.
 Note: I created this for a school project with 3 other people, 2 of 3 which also helped create TuneUp.